-The operations of Indian Ocean Water Body (IOWB) and County networks of the various coastal BMUs will be a mandatory structure in the implementation of JCMA plans.
-The process of establishment of the IOWBN network involves BMUs assemblies' election at County level.
-County and IOWB networks will be supported in their operations that include mandatory quarterly
+The operations of Indian Ocean Water Body (IOWB) BMU network and County networks of the various coastal BMUs will be a mandatory structure in the implementation of JCMA plans.
+The process of establishment of the IOWB BMU network involves BMUs network election at the County level.
+IOWB BMU network will be supported in their operations that include mandatory quarterly meetings, sensitization and awareness meetings/ seminars, and joint patrols within JCMAs.
+The project will also support exchange visits to members of the networks within the JCMAs or in areas where learning and exposures has been identified as a gap.
+KeFS will facilitate and coordinate meetings and activities including exchange visits that involve members of the IOWB BMU network.